gamemanual0/gm0/source/docs/appendix/glossary.rst

       The most common ways of gearing up or down are using gearboxes, gears, sprockets and belt-driven pulleys, all of which exist in various sizes.

    Grounding Strap
-      The REV Grounding Strap is used to ground the metal frame of the robot to the :term:`XT30` port of the :term:`Expansion Hub`.
+      The REV Grounding Strap is used to ground the metal frame of the robot to the :term:`XT30` port of the Expansion Hub.
 It is currently the only legal way to ground your robot.

       .. image:: images/glossary/grounding-strap.png
          :alt: A REV Robotics grounding strap